coqui-ai/STT-models/english/coqui/v1.0.0-digits/MODEL_CARD.md

-# Model card for English yesno STT
+# Model card for English STT v1.0.0

 Jump to section: